puppetlabs/puppet-docs/source/puppet/6.7/type.md

 * `package_settings` --- The provider accepts package_settings to be ensured for the given package.
 The meaning and format of these settings is provider-specific.
 * `purgeable` --- The provider can purge packages.
 This generally means that all traces of the package are removed, including existing configuration files.
 This feature is thus destructive and should be used with the utmost care.
 * `reinstallable` --- The provider can reinstall packages.
+* `targetable` --- The provider accepts a targeted package management command.
 * `uninstall_options` --- The provider accepts options to be passed to the uninstaller command.
 * `uninstallable` --- The provider can uninstall packages.
 * `upgradeable` --- The provider can upgrade to the latest version of a package.
 This feature is used by specifying `latest` as the desired value for the package.